Guild Notes & Beyond Bars Submission Guidelines

 • Photos (especially high-res) are strongly encouraged!
 We strive to make our publications both visually appealing and informative, so if you have photos, please send them along even if you are not writing an article.
 Each photo that’s submitted should be at least 96 dpi (including those taken with a mobile device) and must be accompanied by photo credit (i.e. name of photographer) and a suggested caption.

-• Deadlines: Submission deadlines are listed on the inside cover of every issue of Guild Notes and posted to this webpage.
-Late submissions will not be accepted, but may be considered for the NLG blog and/or distributed via NLG social media.
+• Late submissions will not be accepted, but may be considered for the next issue instead.
 Please feel free to send articles sooner than the deadline, as this helps expedite the production process.

 beyond-bars-jhl-gn-logo-700x102